YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/DDFSTRT.md

 | wide (max)       | 1  | 1  | 0  | 1  | 1  |

-Note that these numbers will vary with variable beam counter mode set (the maxes and mins, that is).
+Note that these numbers will vary with the variable beam counter mode set (the maxes and mins, that is).